projectcapsule/capsule/docs/operator/mtb/block-access-to-other-tenant-resources.md

 kubectl --kubeconfig alice get serviceaccounts --namespace  gas-production
 ```

-You must receive an eror message:
+You must receive an error message:

 ```
-Error from server (Forbidden): serviceaccounts is forbidden:
+Error from server (Forbidden): serviceaccount is forbidden:
 User "oil" cannot list resource "serviceaccounts" in API group "" in the namespace "gas-production"
 ```